VTyiu/KrakenTheCode/README.md

 Successful points:
 - Character movement is very responsive to the direction keys that the player uses, including diagonals
 - Collectibles disappear and add to the counter once the character makes contact with it
-- Obstacles stop the player from moving while keeping the perspective of the game in mind [insert picture example of collision boxes]
+- Obstacles stop the player from moving while keeping the perspective of the game in mind
 - Start, Death, and Ending screen - successful game loop
-- Successfully implemented sound effects - background music, collecting objects, character getting damaged
+- Successfully implemented sound effects - background music, collecting objects, character getting damaged, cabinets opening
 - Player is able to press space to open cabinets
 - When all collectibles are collected, the exit doors to the room open
-- Very cool enemies: three different types of enemies - ones that are stationary and blink, ones that have their eyes closed, opens when player gets to a certain distance from it, and then the enemy will start chasing the player, and ones that are stationary, blink, and shoot an ink sac at the player
+- Very cool enemies: three different types of enemies - ones that are stationary and blink, ones that have their eyes closed, opens when player gets to a certain distance from it, and then the enemy starts chasing the player, and ones that are stationary, blink, and shoot an ink sac at the player
--

 Aspects that can be improved:
 - Change the main character's model to be shorter and more fit for dungeon crawler style games